Mathematically established chaos and forecast of statistics with recurrent patterns in Taylor-Couette flow: Minimal box computation for the Taylor-Couette system

-{In this Letter, we (i) demonstrate a firm link between aperiodic fluid motion and mathematically defined chaos, (ii) reconstruct the statistical properties of fluid chaos using UPOs, and (iii) show that this approach does not require Direct Numerical Simulation (DNS) data.} We target in our investigation the counter-rotating regime of Taylor-Couette flow, known for the subcritical onset of seemingly chaotic dynamics.
-Alternating turbulent and laminar helical bands \citep{Co65}, whose mean structure \citep{WaMeAy23} mirrors that of the striped pattern of plane Couette flow \citep{BaTu07}, act as harbingers of full-fledged turbulence (Fig.~\ref{fig:biffig}a).
+We target in our investigation the counter-rotating regime of Taylor-Couette flow, known for the subcritical onset of seemingly chaotic dynamics.
+The emergence of alternating turbulent and laminar helical bands \citep{Co65} has puzzled physicists since its discovery \citep{Fe64}.
+These peculiar flow structures (figure~\ref{fig:ProblemSetup1}a), which exhibit a clear-cut mean structure \citep{WaMeAy23}, act as harbingers of full-fledged turbulence \citep{AnLiSw86}.

-This peculiar flow structure has puzzled physicists \cite{Fe64} {since its discovery}.
-Constraining the turbulent motions of the stripes to small computational domains of parallelogram-annular shape {(the orange box in Fig.~\ref{fig:biffig}a)}, which can be regarded as a minimal flow unit \citep{HaKiWa95} for the small scale structures, {has been recently found to} significantly tame the dynamics and unveil simple solutions \citep{WaAyDe22}. {In this domain, and for the right set of dynamical parameters,} the route to chaos begins with a Feigenbaum cascade {\cite{FeigenTC}; see Fig.~\ref{fig:biffig}b.} We shall see that, shortly after the accumulation point, an unstable period-3 orbit can be identified.
-For 1d maps generated by continuous functions ${f\!: I\rightarrow I}$, where ${I\subset\mathbb{R}}$ is an interval, the advent of period-3 orbits holds a special significance. {Specifically, as established by \citep{LiYo75}, it implies chaos in the sense of Li-Yorke}, which, in plain words, {states} that the map enhances a swift mixing of the points in the interval.
-Moreover, according to Sharkovskii's theorem \citep{Sharkovskii64}, the presence of a period-3 point entails {also} the existence of infinitely many periodic points.
-If the map is chaotic in the sense {of} Devaney \citep{Devaney22} --the most widely used definition among mathematicians today, though more challenging to prove than Li-Yorke's \citep{AuKi01}-- then unstable periodic points are densely distributed within the chaotic set.
-In this context, {embracing Hopf's proposition} is mathematically analogous to approximating real numbers (turbulence) with rational numbers (UPOs).
+Constraining the turbulent motions within the stripes to small computational domains of parallelogram-annular shape (the small orange box in figure~\ref{fig:ProblemSetup1}a and the domain of figure~\ref{fig:ProblemSetup1}b), which can be regarded as a minimal flow unit \citep{JiMo91,HaKiWa95} for the small scale structures {--about the smallest that can sustain turbulence at sufficiently large rotation rates--} has been recently found to significantly tame the dynamics, thereby unveiling simple solutions \citep{WaAyDe22}.
+In this domain, and for the right set of dynamical parameters, the route to chaos begins with a Feigenbaum cascade \citep{FeigenTC} as shown in figure~\ref{fig:ProblemSetup2}a.

+We shall shortly see that, some distance past the accumulation point ($R_\infty$), an unstable period-3 orbit (P$_3$, red triangles) can be identified.

+Our computational setup deals with an incompressible fluid of kinematic viscosity $\nu$ confined between two coaxial cylinders of inner and outer radii $r_i$ and $r_o$, respectively.
+The inner and outer cylinders are independently rotating with respect to their common axis at angular speeds $\Omega_i$ and $\Omega_o$.
+The fluid motion is governed by the Navier-Stokes equations,